thtuanlegithub/thtuanlegithub/README.md

 - I am also actively enhance my skills and knowledge in emerging technologies such as Machine Learning, Deep Learning, and Blockchain.

-## 🔎 Experience and Skills

-- **Web Development**: Utilize Express.js and React.js for building robust web applications.

-- **Mobile Development**: Experienced in Android Studio (Java) and React Native for creating mobile applications.

-- **API Integration**: Skilled in integrating APIs using Express.js and Firebase services.

-- **Machine Learning & Big Data**: Experience with some simple, small-scaled project using MLlib (PySpark) for machine learning and data analysis, along with tools like Spark and Kafka for big data processing.

-- **Requirement Specification**: Experienced in gathering client requirements, creating Software Requirement Specifications (SRS), and using diagrams to clarify project scope and objectives.

-- **Testing**:  Creating CI/CD workflows using ci.yaml files in GitHub.
-I can set up automated build processes and run test cases as part of the CI pipeline to ensure code quality and reliability

-- **UI/ UX Design**: Using Figma to design intuitive and user-friendly interfaces, aiming to improve overall user experience.

-- **Project Management**: Experienced in using Agile principles, Scrum methodology, and tools like Trello for effective project management and task tracking.

-- **Version Control**: Regularly utilize GitHub for version control and collaborative development.

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/thanhtuanuitse)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/thtuanle)